tomesparon/OpenVMS-DCL-VSCODE-Lang-Support/README.md

-This will add syntax highlighting to DCL batch scripts.
+This extension is for DCL batch scripts.
 These are typically ran on OpenVMS systems, and are similar to BASH scripts

 ## Features

 - .COM / DCL file syntax highlighting
+- Autocomplete for common lexicals and commands
+- Helpful snippets:
+-- 'fill10'  : Fill below lines with $ signs
+-- 'bindsay' : Shortcut for console.log equivelant
+-- 'if '     : Generate an if-then-endif statement block
+-- 'ifelse'  : Genetate an if-then-else-endif statement block

 ## Requirements

-None
+None / Built-in vscode features

 ## Extension Settings